orizens/orizens.com/src/pages/blog/2015-10-28-start-writing-es-2015-in-gulp-js-with-babel.md

   * experiment with the various features of es 2015 step by step in a non production environment
   * fat arrows syntax instead of full **function** declaration
   * use built in es 2015 **import** for requiring modules
-  * and much more which is described in the <a href="https://babeljs.io/docs/learn-es2015/" target="_blank">babel&#8217;s learning es 2015 guide</a>
+  * and much more which is described in the <a href="https://babeljs.io/docs/learn-es2015/" target="_blank">babel's learning es 2015 guide</a>

 ### [](https://github.com/tikalk/tikal_jekyll_website/blob/6d4ea9bfc31332767f752f972c71523954a39a33/_posts/2015-10-27-how-to-write-es-2015-for-gulp-js-today-with-babel.md#easy-setup-of-es-2015){#user-content-easy-setup-of-es-2015.anchor}Easy Setup of es 2015

 The setup takes few minutes:

-  * install babel as a dependency in your project &#8211; `npm i babel-core babel-preset-es2015 --save-dev`
+  * install babel as a dependency in your project - `npm i babel-core babel-preset-es2015 --save-dev`
   * create a **.babelrc** file, and paste this code:

 <pre class="lang:default decode:true">{